 The Core of Expectation Marketing: Written Content

 When it comes to written content the first advantage your site can have is a Blog.
-This is one of the core elements that shows you are active.
+This is one of the core elements that show you are active.

 As the Audit questions show this, the blogging frequency is fundamental.
 From the expectation marketing perspective, you should be posting at least once or twice a week.

 Visitors will take into account if you’ve posted in the last period when they check your site.
-So that’s one of the main reason why it’s important to post consistently on the blog.
+So that’s one of the main reasons why it’s important to post consistently on the blog.